dbkaplun/github-sort-by-comment-reactions-extension/README.md

 ## Usage

 When you visit any issues or PRs page on Github, this extension will provide an option to sort comments by reaction count.

-TODO: To see all available options, copy and paste the following URL into Chrome: `chrome://extensions/?options=gccinjjdbfdkkkebfbeipopijjfohfgj`

 ## Development